MakePixelsWork/CoreBootstrap/README.md

 ## How to 'version' in LESS or SASS

 The bolded **LESS|SASS** in these steps define the _less_ or _sass_ folder or filename you choose to implement.
 The word 'ext' defines the extension of the files, if applicable.
-I've chosen to include this naming convention in the entire CoreBootstrap structure, but you can of course choose other file name(s) for you compiled CSS... ie simply styles.css.
+I've chosen to include this naming convention in the entire CoreBootstrap structure, but you can of course choose other file name(s) for you compiled CSS... i.e. simply 'styles.css'.

 Step 1 and 2 are only needed to install a newer version.